edgeware-network/mainnet-faucet/frontend/README.md

 # Edgeware Testnet Faucet - Beresheet

-This project serves as frontend for beresheet faucet you can find the backend [here](https://github.com/edgeware-network/beresheet-faucet-backend), which can be used to obtain test EDG for development purposes, like deploying contracts.
+This project serves as frontend for beresheet faucet you can find the backend [here](https://github.com/edgeware-network/beresheet-faucet-backend), which can be used to obtain EDG for development purposes, like deploying contracts.

 ## Pre-requisites
 - An account address on Beresheet (BereWASM or BereEVM)